wilsonliaows/docs/connectors/salesforce.md

 *Salesforce bulk operation output datatree - list of bulk jobs*

 #### Retry bulk job for failed records from CSV file
-The retry action has a single input field `CSV content with failed records` that expects the `CSV content with failed records` datapill from a previous Salesforce bulk operation action.
+The retry action has a single input field **CSV content with failed records** that expects the <kbd>CSV content with failed records</kbd> datapill from a previous Salesforce bulk operation action.
 By passing that CSV content in, Workato will understand the previous configuration you have done (i.e. what your CSV file looks like, what Salesforce object to write to and how the CSV data should be mapped into Salesforce fields).

 The retry action is synchronous.
 This means that the recipe will only continue to the next action when Salesforce has finished processing all CSV rows into Salesforce.